bkiggen/portfolio/README.md

 ## Technologies Used

-_This site was created with HTML, CSS, and bootstrap.
+_This site was created with HTML, CSS, JS, jQuery, and bootstrap.
 Icons and fonts are from Font Awesome and Google Fonts, respectively._

 ### License